Alternative cancer treatment options

 Alternative or complementary?

-Another problem with definition - the difference in reality is a very fine line.
+Another problem of definition - the difference in reality is a very fine line.
 HIFU and localised hyperthermia is clearly an alternative to prostate cancer surgery.
 Photodynamic Therapy could be used with orthodox medicine, but if it maximises its potential it might replace some of them.
 Hyperbaric Oxygen Therapy has research on it as a complement to radiotherapy in reducing side-effects, but no research (despite claims to the opposite) on its use as a direct treatment alternative.

 The Inconsistent world of ´Science-based Medicine´